Board of Directors

 He has served two terms as chairman of the Brooklyn College Foundation.
 While serving at the foundation, he founded the Barry R. Feirstein Graduate School of Cinema.
 This state-of-the- art school is located at Steiner Studios in Brooklyn.
 It is one of the only film schools located in a working studio.

-Barry is a trustee and former chairman of the Anderson Foundation for Autism.
-He has served on the board of the Film Society of Lincoln Center and the Independent Film Project.
+Mr. Feirstein is a member of the Weill Cornell Deans Council and a former trustee and former chairman of the Anderson Foundation for Autism.
+He has served on the boards of the Film Society of Lincoln Center, the Independent Film Project and the Friars Foundation.

 Brian L. Harper

-President, Chief Executive Officer and Trustee, Ramco Properties
+President, Chief Executive Officer and Trustee, RPT Realty

-Brian L. Harper is president, chief executive officer and trustee of Ramco Properties (RPT).
+He is president, chief executive officer and trustee of RPT Realty.
 Prior to joining RPT, Mr. Harper served in various executive leadership roles within the retail real estate industry, most recently as the chief executive officer of Rouse Properties.

 Throughout his 18 year career, Mr. Harper has won several awards including Chain Store Age's "10 Under 40 in Real Estate," recognizing his expertise in real estate operations, redevelopment/site densification, marketing and leasing.

-In addition to being on the board of Autism Speaks, Mr. Harper is active in many professional and charitable organizations.
+In addition to Autism Speaks, Mr. Harper is active in many professional and charitable organizations, including YPO.

 Inspired by his son who has autism, Mr. Harper has become increasingly committed to seeing that each person with autism spectrum disorder has the same opportunities.